mhotchen/mhotchen.github.io/_posts/2015-12-06-bdd-for-apis.markdown

 ## Applying BDD to microservices

-In this article, I'll be focusing specifically on the Gherkin style BDD because because when applied to microservices it offers a few major wins:
+In this article, I'll be focusing specifically on the Gherkin style BDD because when applied to microservices it offers a few major wins:

 * It helps define the boundaries of your microservices
 * It gives developers a huge safety net